 Students will be assessed through written coursework, examinations, group projects, presentations and discussions in lectures, seminars and tutorials.

 Candidates will cover a variety of areas and topics, including science, psychology, anatomy and technology.
 Students will analyse real-life case studies alongside practical learning throughout their time studying.
-This degree is ideal for someone who is a big sports fan, or interested in finding out more about how the human body works, especially in relation to exercise.
+This degree is ideal for someone who is a big sports fan or interested in finding out more about how the human body works, especially about exercise.

 Graduates can enter a range of different jobs, including teaching, coaching and sports therapy.
-Also, there is the option to train further and gain specialist knowledge, or gain a PGCE to obtain qualified teaching status, or to study for a Masters, or PGDip.
+Also, there is the option to train further and gain specialist knowledge or gain a PGCE certificate to obtain qualified teaching status or to study a Masters, or PGDip.

-There are opportunities to take up various volunteering placements, or to take additional career development courses in areas such as personal training and sports coaching.
+There are opportunities to take up various volunteering placements or to take additional career development courses in areas such as personal training and sports coaching (Learn more – Is having a placement good for your degree).
 Having a sports science degree on its own is still valuable.

-There are Masters of Arts (MA) degrees available for students wishing to continue their studies, such as sports science, applied sport physiology, clinical biomechanics, sport nutrition, clinical practice for sports injuries, and sports and exercise medicine.
+There are Masters of Arts (MA) degrees available for students wishing to continue their education, such as sports science, applied sports physiology, clinical biomechanics, sports nutrition, clinical practice for sports injuries, and sports and exercise medicine.